AChezick/Capstone2/README.md

 ---

 Upon closer examination there is disagreement among the models for which patients will attend a health event.
 It might be possible to gain useful insight be examining interesting patients: those which models agreed, disagreed, False Positives, False Negatives, etc.

-Below are plots showing thefollowing:
+Below are plots showing the following for each Patient:
---A. The probability each model assigned to a patient, --B. If the patient actually attended (shown by color), --C. The number of models that predicted that patient would attend (0,1,2,3).
+* A. The probability each model assigned to a patient (y-axis)
---D. The patient's overall score (which has two 'Perfect' scores: 0,4 Or lesser:  2,3  )
+* B. If the patient actually attended (shown by color)
+* C. The overall score group for that patient (shown by the respective column the dot appears in)

 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/ytarget_svcprobas.png )
 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/ytarget_knnprobas.png )
 ![]( https://github.com/AChezick/Capstone2/blob/main/images/images2/ytarget_xgprobas.png )